stevenjb5M/startup/README.md

 - [x] **Stores data for top store** - done!
 - [x] **Uses web sockets to get an additional purchase and show it to user** - done!

+To see the websockts in action.
+Go to the leaderboard page.
+There it shows what stores have had the most purchases.
+A purchase is logged when you are on the home page and select a store, it then gives you the cashback card preferred for this location.
+This is considered a purchase and logged to the backend.
+The leaderboard page should update.